Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 ### Bulk Deploy environments manually from Release view

 You can now manually trigger a **Deploy** action to multiple environments of a release at the same time.
-This allows you to select multiple environments in a release with failed configurations or deployments and re-deploy to all of the environments at once.
+This allows you to select multiple environments in a release with failed configurations or deployments and re-deploy to all of the environments in one operation.

 <img src="_img/124_04.png"; alt="Bulk deploy" style="border:1px solid Silver; display: block; margin: auto;" />